nuxt-community/axios-module/docs/helpers.md

 - `onRequestError(err)`
 - `onResponseError(err)`

-This functions don't have to return anything by default.
+These functions don't have to return anything by default.

 Example: (`plugins/axios.js`)